Polish Aviation Museum

 The Polish Aviation Museum (Muzeum Lotnictwa Polskiego w Krakowie) is a large museum of historic aircraft and aircraft engines in Kraków, Poland.
 It is located at the site of the no-longer functional Kraków-Rakowice-Czyżyny Airport.
 This airfield, established by Austria-Hungary in 1912, is one of the oldest in the world.
 The museum opened in 1964, after the airfield closed in 1963.
-Has been scored as eighth world's best aviation museum by CNN.
+It was listed among the world's best aviation museums by CNN.

 For the first half century of its existence the museum used four hangars of the former airfield to display its exhibits.
 These buildings were not originally designed for this purpose and suffered from various inadequacies, notably insufficient heating in winter.
 The situation improved when a new main building for the museum opened on 18 September 2010.